How to Transcribe MP4 Videos to Text

 1. Open app.vidnotes.app or the iOS app

-2. Click "Add Video" and select your MP4 file from your device
+2. Click "Add Video" and pick your MP4 file

-4. AI transcription completes in ~3 minutes for a 30-minute video (10x real-time speed)
+4. AI transcription wraps in about 3 minutes for a 30-minute video (10x real-time)

-5. Review the transcript with automatic timestamps and speaker detection
+5. Review the transcript with timestamps and speaker detection

-• Chat with your transcript to extract specific information
+• Chat with your transcript to find specifics

 • Search across all your transcribed videos

-• Works offline once video is uploaded (web app caches content)
+• Works offline once a video is uploaded (web app caches content)

 Pricing: $9.99/month or $49.99/year with free trial